chaoos/zwoosh/README.md

 ## Events

-There are 4 events triggered from swoosh:
+There are 4 events triggered from zwoosh:

 - `collide.left`
 - `collide.right`
 - `collide.top`
 - `collide.bottom`

-They trigger when the swoosh element collides with one of the edges.
+They trigger when the zwoosh element collides with one of the edges.
 They trigger **once**.
 That means when scrolling to bottom on the left hand border, the `collide.left` event is triggered only once, not on each step.
 The element has to leave the edge and collide again to trigger the event again.

 ## CSS

-Swoosh needs some CSS classes.
+Zwoosh needs some CSS classes.
 Their purpose is quickly explained below:

+- `zw-ignore` is the default CSS class on elements in a Zwoosh elment, where dragscroll is ignored.
+This is set in the array [array `options.dragOptions.exclude`](options.dragOptions.exclude).
-- `sw-outer` is added to the given container element (the swoosh element).
+- `zw-outer` is added to the given container element (the zwoosh element).
 This class **should not be used** to style the container element.
 Use an own CSS class instead.
-- `sw-inner` is the class added to the inner element, which wraps all the content of the swoosh element.
+- `zw-inner` is the class added to the inner element, which wraps all the content of the zwoosh element.
-- `sw-grab` is added to containers whose contents are dragscollable.
+- `zw-grab` is added to containers whose contents are dragscollable.
-- `sw-nograb` is added to containers whose contents are **not** dragscollable.
+- `zw-nograb` is added to containers whose contents are **not** dragscollable.
-- `sw-grabbing` is added to the body element, when a dragscroll is in progress.
+- `zw-grabbing` is added to the body element, when a dragscroll is in progress.
-- `sw-scale` is added to the scale element which is parent of the inner element and child of the container element.
+- `zw-scale` is added to the scale element which is parent of the inner element and child of the container element.
-- `sw-fakebody` is added to the element wrapping all body contents.
+- `zw-fakebody` is added to the element wrapping all body contents.
 This element is appended afterwards to the body.
-This only is needed when the body is defined as swoosh element.
+This only is needed when the body is defined as zwoosh element.
-- `sw-{random-string}` is a class randomly generated when the swoosh element initializes.
-It is to uniquely identify a swoosh element.
+- `zw-{random-string}` is a class randomly generated when the zwoosh element initializes.
+It is to uniquely identify a zwoosh element.

 ## Public accessible methods

 Some methods are public accessible and can be invoked from outside the object context.

-#### `swoosh.scrollTo()`
+#### `zwoosh.scrollTo()`

 ```ts
 /**